kosehy/webserv/README.md

 - [ ] WWW-Authenticate

 We will consider that nginx is HTTP 1.1 compliant and may be used to compare headers and answer behaviors
-- [ ] It must be non-blocking and use only 1 select for all the IO between the client and the server (listens includes).
+- [x] It must be non-blocking and use only 1 select for all the IO between the client and the server (listens includes).[kosehy]
 - [ ] Select should check read and write at the same time.
 - [ ] Your server should never block and client should be bounce properly if necessary
 - [ ] You should never do a read operation or a write operation without going through select